github/docs/content/admin/configuration/configuring-network-settings/configuring-a-hostname.md

 {% data reusables.enterprise_management_console.test-domain-settings-failure %}
 {% data reusables.enterprise_management_console.save-settings %}

 To help mitigate various cross-site scripting vulnerabilities, we recommend that you enable subdomain isolation for {% data variables.location.product_location %} after you configure a hostname.
-For more information, see "[Enabling subdomain isolation](/enterprise/admin/guides/installation/enabling-subdomain-isolation/)."
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/enabling-subdomain-isolation)."